Django vs. Flask (2018 Comparison)

 After that, you need to open your project

 urls.py file and add an URL mapping for this view function:

 from django.conf.urls import url from . import views urlpatterns = [ url(r'^$', views.index, name='index'), ]

 You should now be able to run your web app from the terminal

-As you can see you can use Flask to rapidly create an example web app that receives http requests and responds with http responses but you need to do more work if you just to make the same example with Django.
+As you can see, you can use Flask to rapidly create an example web app that receives http requests and responds with HTTP responses but you need to do more work if you need to create the same example with Django.

 Choosing the right framework depends on many things.
 You should take into consideration your goals.
 Are you just learning server side web development or you are building a project for a client?